lisawilliams/bu550/social-media-audit.md

 Do they have a social media editor?
 Who are they and what is their Twitter handle?<br>
 Do they have a published social media policy?
 Link:<br>
-Have you been able to find any articles, blog posts, or videos of talks where people who work for the organization you follow?
+Have you been able to find any articles, blog posts, or videos of talks where people who work for the organization you follow discuss the organization's social strategy?
 If so, what did you discover from them?
 If you find them, include links.<br>

 ### Twitter